openrisc/openrisc.github.io/implementations.md

 but it has its advantages.

  - It follows, in our opinion, better coding standards compared to the or1200
- - It is licensed under the [OHDL](http://juliusbaxter.net/ohdl/) which is suited for open hardware
+ - It is licensed under the [CERN Open Hardware Licence Version 2](https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2) which is suited for open hardware
- - It implementation is highly reconfigurable allowing to be resized to meet target size and performance requirements.
+ - It's implementation is highly reconfigurable allowing to be resized to meet target size and performance requirements.
  - It has
    [docs](https://github.com/openrisc/mor1kx/blob/master/doc/mor1kx.asciidoc)
-   that explain even more
+   that explain the overall design.

 In 2014 the author, Julius Baxter, gave the following presentation about mor1kx which goes into detail about the motivation for the processor rewrite and